pawlos/symmetrical-octo-broccoli/README.md

 Issues found during development:

-- Loading profiler failed.
+> Loading profiler failed.
 There was an unhandled exception while trying to instantiate the profiler COM object.
 Please ensure the CLSID is associated with a valid profiler designed to work with this version of the runtime.
 Profiler CLSID: '{DC27BF80-3A36-40D4-9278-6415508C4ED6}'.

+> Loading profiler failed.
+The profiler that was configured to load was designed for an older version of the CLR.
+You can use the COMPlus_ProfAPI_ProfilerCompatibilitySetting environment variable to allow older profilers to be loaded by the current version of the CLR.
+Please consult the documentation for information on how to use this environment variable, and the risks associated with it.
+Profiler CLSID: '{8A8CC829-CCF2-49FE-BBAE-0F022228071A}'.

+> Loading profiler failed.
+COR_PROFILER is set to a CLSID of a COM object that does not implement the interface GUID (IID) requested by the CLR.
+This often indicates that the profiler does not support this version of the CLR.
+Profiler CLSID: '{8a8cc829-ccf2-49fe-bbae-0f022228071a}'.
+Requested IID: '{8A8CC829-CCF2-49FE-BBAE-0F022228071A}'.

-- It can be debugged with a native debugger.
+It can be debugged with a native debugger.
 Setting a breakpoint at DllGetClassObject (`bp OctoProfiler!DllGetClassObject`) or `OctoProfiler::Initialize` (`bp OctoProfiler!OctoProfiler::Initialize`).

 ## Debugger ##